|

 improvements to error handling may allow more error conditions to be handled

-without invalidating the Environment
+without invalidating the Environment.

-(Although this exception class extends RunRecoveryException
+(Although this exception class extends RunRecoveryException, it

 does not always indicate that recovery is necessary, as described above.

-has been deprecated and EnvironmentFailureException
+RunRecoveryException has been deprecated and EnvironmentFailureException should be used instead.)

-consistently occurs soon after
+If an EnvironmentFailureException consistently occurs soon after

 opening the Environment, this may indicate a persistent problem.
 It may